Asia stocks pressured by Wall Street losses, dollar sags

 Fed funds futures prices showed that investors see a rate increase at Federal Reserve’s Dec.
 12-13 meeting as a done deal and much of the focus is on the outlook for rates in 2018 and beyond.

 The dollar dipped, weighed by sagging long-term U.S. yields.
-The dollar index against six major currencies slipped 0.05 percent to 93.337 .DXY.
+The dollar index against six major currencies slipped 0.05 percent to 93.337.

 Sterling had fallen to as low as $1.3370 on Tuesday on disappointment after May failed to clinch a deal to open talks on post-Brexit free trade with the European Union.

-In commodities, U.S. crude oil futures CLc1 were down 0.3 percent at $57.44 per barrel after American Petroleum Institute data showed that U.S. gasoline stocks and distillate inventories rose more than expected last week.
+In commodities, U.S. crude oil futures were down 0.3 percent at $57.44 per barrel after American Petroleum Institute data showed that U.S. gasoline stocks and distillate inventories rose more than expected last week.
+(Reporting by Shinichi Saoshiro; Editing by Shri Navaratnam)